ashirbadsahu/supabase-auth-svelte/README.md

 </div>

 ```
-Also if you want to display userdata in any page first create a **stores.js** file in lib and you can use this code.
+Also if you want to display userdata in any page first create a **stores.js** file in src/slib and you can use this code.
 ```bash
 import { writable } from "svelte/store";